xmlresolver/xmlresolvercs/README.md

 A C# implementation of the XML Resolver

-If you’ve got experience with C# projects and you happen to notice me doing anything foolish, please do let me know.

 ## Cloning

 The build now includes a collection of schemas and resources that can